Hazelfire/thesis/index.md

 Textual ITPs such as HOL, Isabelle, Coq and Matita work by writing a proof script that attempts to prove a proposition.
 Interacting with textual ITPs often involves a very simple read-evaluate-print-loop (REPL) for their interfaces.
-One very stark example of this is HOL-Light, which you interact with by opening up the OCaml REPL (a general purpose ML based functional programming language) and loading the HOL library.
-All OCaml is available to you alongside the HOL library.
+This is very similar to the example we went through in section [@sec:using_an_itp].
+One very stark example of this is HOL-Light, which the user interacts with by opening up the OCaml REPL (a general purpose ML based functional programming language) and loading the HOL library.
+All OCaml is available alongside the HOL library.
 Although this is rather primitive, modern ITP interfaces such as Isabelle/jEdit and CoqIDE usually offer only a small layer of abstraction over a REPL for their own languages.

 These interfaces have two main windows, the first has code and the second has proof state.
 The code can be evaluated up to a certain point, and the output from the REPL in terms of proof state are printed in the second window.
-The only major difference between this and a standard REPL is that you can rewind to evaluate up to a previous line.
+The only major difference between this and a standard REPL is that the user can rewind to evaluate up to a previous line.
 This simple style of interface has consequences for usability.
 In particular, if any error is found either in proof or in syntax, execution stops until that error is resolved.
 Further, for larger projects, it can take a very long time for systems to recompile.
-It also means that you can only identify things that have already been identified (it has to be a single pass).
+It also means that the user can only reference things that have already been declared (it has to be a single pass).
 This is particularly an issue when automated tactics attempt to use lemmas above them to find solutions to theorems (such as Isabelle).
 This means that simply changing the order of lemmas in an